kubernetes/website/content/zh-cn/docs/concepts/extend-kubernetes/operator.md

 <!--
 ## Motivation

-The Operator pattern aims to capture the key aim of a human operator who is managing a service or set of services.
+The operator pattern aims to capture the key aim of a human operator who is managing a service or set of services.
 Human operators who look after specific applications and services have deep knowledge of how the system ought to behave, how to deploy it, and how to react if there are problems.

 People who run workloads on Kubernetes often like to use automation to take care of repeatable tasks.
-The Operator pattern captures how you can write code to automate a task beyond what Kubernetes itself provides.
+The operator pattern captures how you can write code to automate a task beyond what Kubernetes itself provides.
 -->
 ## 初衷